 Zhang has elsewhere spoken about her next literary ambitions, but perhaps in another decade we’ll read a work from her which might, given her history, be set in about 2010 and therefore become a reflection on the first years of this millennium, which started with China’s accession to WTO (2001) and being granted the right to host (and lose hundreds of millions on) the 2008 Olympics, and ended with the aftereffects of the global financial crisis, combined with a domestic infrastructure build-out the likes of which the world has never seen.
 One could hardly ask for a broader canvas on which to paint, and Zhang has proven herself equal to the task.

-John Darwin Van Fleet is Assistant Dean for the USC-SJTU Global Executive MBA in Shanghai.
-His book Tales of Old Tokyo, a romp through the city’s history from 1853 to 1964, was published last year, while Squabbling Siblings, Japan and China from Antiquity to 2020, will be published in early 2017.
+John Darwin Van Fleet lives in Shanghai.
+His book Tales of Old Tokyo, a romp through the city’s history from 1853 to 1964, was published in 2015, while Squabbling Siblings, Japan and China from Antiquity to 2022 will be published later this year.

 Zhang Lijia will be appearing at